mapping-commons/sssom/README.md

 <img src="src/docs/images/sssom-banner.png" />

-SSSOM is a Simple Standard for Sharing Ontological Mappings (pronounced _sessom_), providing
+SSSOM is a Simple Standard for Sharing Ontological Mappings, providing

 1. a TSV-based representation for ontology term mappings
 1. a comprehensive set of standard metadata elements to describe mappings and